sahin/TVOSButton/README.md

 Usage
 ----

-Since TVOSButton is built top on UIButton, its really super easy to create one with either programmatically or trough the code.
+Since TVOSButton is built top on UIButton, its really super easy to create one with either programmatically or trough the storyboard.

 `TVOSButtonStyle` is the key player of your buttons appearance.
 `tvosButtonStyleForState:` function called when the `TVOSButtonState` is changed.
-So you can create dynamically change it on runtime.
+So you can create dynamically change buttons on runtime.

 Overriding `tvosButtonStyleForState:` function will enough for most cases in your `TVOSButton` subclasses.
 Detailed examples available in the project.